erictapen/infoviz-sose-20/datadossier/website/index.markdown

 As tram lines in Potsdam sometimes arrive as frequently as every 10 minutes, having only minute resolution would seriously restrict the insight one could have into delay characteristics.
 Another barrier would be, that one can only observe changes in delay between stations, but it's not possible to see what happens inbetween stations.
 So I ended up using the [`radar({north, west, south, east}, [opt])`](https://github.com/public-transport/hafas-client/blob/5/docs/radar.md) endpoint.
 As the name suggests, this endpoint provides a geocoordinate for every active public transport vehicle in a given area.

-TODO graphic one request | aggregated results for an hour in GIS

 ```js
 'use strict'